hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Toggle Muting`
    :Shortcut:  :kbd:`H`

-Mute or unmute the selected NLA-strips.
-Muted NLA-strips will not influence the animation.
+Mutes or unmutes the selected strips.
+Muted strips have a dotted border and don't influence the animation.

 .. _bpy.ops.nla.bake: